mitric-lab/programming_theochem/src/psets/pset_03.md

 &nbsp;

-The first 3 excited singlet states of this molecule are states 10, 11, and 12 from the above calculation and should have the following console output:
+The first 3 excited singlet states of this molecule are states 10, 11, and 12 (1-based index) from the above calculation and should have the following console output:

 ```txt
 Excited State  10: E_exc =    26.9541 eV
 1a   -> 3a      -0.473982 (22.5 %)